 - Patients who are currently receiving another investigational drug

 - Patients who are currently receiving other anticancer agents

 - Patients with uncontrolled infection

-- This criteria apply ONLY to patients who will receive chemotherapy (all groups other than Group E1):
+- This criteria apply ONLY to patients who will receive chemotherapy (all groups other than Groups A1 and E1):

-- Female patients who are pregnant; a pregnancy test is required for female patients of childbearing potential
+- Female patients who are pregnant since fetal toxicities and teratogenic effects have been noted for several of the study drugs; a pregnancy test is required for female patients of childbearing potential

 - Lactating females who plan to breastfeed their infants